Daniel C. Esty

-Esty is a commentator on business, energy and climate change issues, and has been quoted in publications such as The Financial Times, The Wall Street Journal, The New York Times, Harvard Business Review, Nature, The Economist, HuffPost, and Scientific American.
-He has been a commentator on NPR and has appeared on The Colbert Report, The O'Reilly Factor, and the Glenn Beck Program to speak on issues of business innovation and the environment.
+Esty is a commentator on business, energy, and climate change issues and has been quoted in major publications including The Financial Times, The Wall Street Journal, The New York Times, Harvard Business Review, Nature, The Economist, HuffPost, and Scientific American.
+He has appeared numerous times on NPR and various television programs (such as The Colbert Report and Fox & Friends) as well as podcasts including The Energy Gang, The Trade Guys, Resources Radio, and Columbia Energy Exchange.

 Education

-Esty earned a Bachelor of Arts in economics from Harvard College and Juris Doctor from Yale Law School.
-He also studied as a Rhodes Scholar at Balliol College, Oxford, from which he received a Master of Arts in philosophy, politics, and economics.
+Esty earned a Bachelor of Arts in economics from Harvard College.
+He studied as a Rhodes Scholar at Balliol College, Oxford, receiving a Master of Arts in philosophy, politics, and economics, and serving as captain of the Oxford ice hockey team.
+He earned a Juris Doctor from Yale Law School.